-Appendix 3: Star Ratings for Separately Managed Accounts and Models
+Appendix 2: Star Ratings for Separately Managed Accounts and Models

 SMAs and models must pass certain guardrails to receive star ratings.
 The guardrails help ensure that rated SMA and model peer groups meet a high standard of transparency and verification across their holding and return profiles.
 Both universes receive star ratings on a quarterly basis with a one-month lag.
 The model universe is rated using an overlay against the SMA peer-group breakpoints.
+SMAs and models are rated only in the United States currently.